Kielbasa Mac and Cheese

 - While the pasta is cooking, make the sauce.
 In a large skillet over medium heat, melt the butter.
 Add the onion and a big pinch of salt.
 Cook until softened, about 5 minutes.

-- Stir in the flour to coat and make a roux (paste).
-Slowly whisk in the milk, beer, and 1/4 teaspoon salt.
-Bring to a boil.
+- Stir in the flour to coat and cook 1 minute.
+Slowly whisk in the milk and beer then add 1/4 teaspoon salt.
+Bring to a boil and cook until it starts to thicken, about 2-3 minutes.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.